The Philadelphia sports scene is already overcrowded. But here's one more thing.

 #58 - Taylor Leier, we hardly knew ye.
 And it’s probably for the best, because you only scored two goals in 55 games.
 But it’s enough to get you here.
 Tanner Laczynski can claim this with a good week.

 #57 - Maybe because of an anti-Heinz bias (Pittsburgh-based company), the Flyers waited until 2021 to ever hand out #57.
 But it belongs to Wade Allison now, and he's hoping to do big things with it.

 #56 - Now it gets weird.
 We can go with goaltender Mike McKenna and his single game with the team that made him one of the NHL-record eight goalies that the Flyers used during the 2018-19 season.
 Or we could choose Tyrell Goulbourne, who was pointless in 11 games with the team.
 But, even though it feels like kind of a cheat, the answer here has to be...Claude Giroux.
 What?
 That’s right, Cap’n Claude wore this number during his first two games with the team in 2008.
 He wouldn’t claim #28 from Lasse Kukkonen until the following season.
 And even though he didn’t do anything of substance wearing this number...come on.
 He’s the pick.

-#54 - Three players have worn this for the Flyers.
+#54 - Four players have worn this for the Flyers.
 Two of them are guys you don’t remember existing, and the third is Oskar Lindblom, who wore it during his first taste of NHL action in 2017-18.
-Brandon Manning was wearing #23 at the time, FYI.)
+(Brandon Manning was wearing #23 at the time, FYI.)
 Yegor Zamula wore it in his first few games of NHL action, so we'll see if he sticks with it or goes with something lower eventually.

 #53 - As much as all of us, myself included, are beating up on Shayne Gostisbehere right now, I think we can all admit that he’ll probably stick in this spot for a very long time.